TheOdinProject/curriculum/archive/old_lessons/javascript/frameworks/angular.md

 ### Overview

-The first thing to know if you want to give Angular a try is that it's built with [Typescript](https://www.typescriptlang.org/), a superset of Javascript that gives you static typing, interfaces, classes, namespaces and many other features that Javascript doesn't natively support.
-All valid Javascript is valid Typescript so it's not a completely new language to learn but it does have some differences from traditional Javascript.
+The first thing to know if you want to give Angular a try is that it's built with [Typescript](https://www.typescriptlang.org/), a superset of JavaScript that gives you static typing, interfaces, classes, namespaces and many other features that JavaScript doesn't natively support.
+All valid JavaScript is valid Typescript so it's not a completely new language to learn but it does have some differences from traditional JavaScript.
 If you want to learn Angular you should get familiar with Typescript.

 Some of the main benefits of using Angular are: